magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 ```

 The filenames in the `"files"` list are sequences of unicode path-names and are relative to the `"base"` from the `DirectoryOffer` (but NOT including that part).
-Note that a `FileOffer` message also preceeds each file in the Directory when the data is streamed.
+Note that a `FileOffer` message also precedes each file in the Directory when the data is streamed.
 The files MUST be streamed in the same order they appear in the `files` list.
 The last segment of each entry in the filename list MUST match the `"filename"` of the `FileOffer` message.